yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

 **The estimated time to complete the lab is 45 minutes**

-In this lab you commence the development of a Power BI Desktop solution for the Adventure Works company.
+In this lab, you commence the development of a Power BI Desktop solution for the Adventure Works company.
 It involves connecting to source data, previewing the data, and using data preview techniques to understand the characteristics and quality of the source data.

 In this lab you learn how to: